somulo1/Docarize-a-software/README.md

-<h1>ascii-art-web</h1>
+<h1>stylize</h1>

 <h2>Description</h2>
-<p>Ascii-Art-Web is now available as a web application!
+<p>Ascii-Art-stylize is now available as a web application!
 The web version of the tool generates ASCII art banners based on user-provided text input directly on the website, instead of using the command line.
 It continues to use predefined banner templates to create visually appealing representations of the input text.</p>

 <h2>Features</h2>
 <ul>